Licensed Practical Nurses (LPN) vs. Registered Nurses (RN)

 What Does an LPN Do?

-For example, LPNs can start intravenous lines (IVs) in some states.
+For example, in some states, LPNs can start intravenous lines (IVs).
 And in other states, LPNs delegate duties to medical assistants.
-However, in general, LPNs have dependent roles, performing duties such as:
+However, LPNs have dependent roles, performing duties, such as:

-• Monitoring a patient by assessing their comfort level
+• Monitoring patients by assessing their comfort level

 • Tending to patients by taking their blood pressure, changing bandages, and inserting catheters